GoogleCloudPlatform/marketing-analytics-jumpstart/docs/activation.md

 **Important:** If you are using User Data Import only use the customer user properties and remove the custom event filtering.

-## Activation through Value Based Bidding(VBB)
+## Activation through Smart Bidding Strategy
-To activate purchase propensity predictions via Value Based Bidding (VBB), we translate predicted decile segments into monetary values, sent as conversion events to GA4.
-This allows you to use [Smart Bidding](https://support.google.com/google-ads/answer/7065882) in Google Ads, [maximizing conversion value](https://support.google.com/google-ads/answer/7684216) and [target ROAS](https://support.google.com/google-ads/answer/6268637) with custom event values as the target.
+To activate purchase propensity predictions via [Smart Bidding Strategy](https://support.google.com/google-ads/answer/7065882), we translate predicted decile segments into monetary values, sent as conversion events to GA4.
+This allows you to use Google Ads strategies for [maximizing conversion value](https://support.google.com/google-ads/answer/7684216) and [target ROAS](https://support.google.com/google-ads/answer/6268637) with custom event values as the target.

 This also allows you to use [Search Ads 360 bid strategies](https://support.google.com/searchads/answer/6231813?hl=en)

 ### Configure translation values
-This section explains how to configure the translation of purchase propensity predictions into monetary values for Value Based Bidding (VBB).
+This section explains how to configure the translation of purchase propensity predictions into monetary values for Smart Bidding.

 #### Understanding the Configuration File:
 The [vbb_activation_configuration.jsonl](../templates/vbb_activation_configuration.jsonl) file controls how predicted deciles are converted into monetary values.
 It contains two key fields: